Malaysia Itinerary: Planning the Best 7, 14, and 21 Day Trip

 Day 19-21: Langkawi

-Wrap up your trip with a trip to Langkawi, where you can relax by the beach, explore waterfalls, or take the cable car up to panoramic views over the islands.
+Wrap up your trip with a stay in Langkawi, where you can unwind on sandy beaches, explore waterfalls, or take the cable car for panoramic views over the islands.
+It’s the perfect place to slow down after weeks of travel.

 Frequently Asked Questions about Visiting Malaysia